 Whether you’re a food blogger, restaurateur, or just wanna rule at #foodporn on Instagram, one thing’s for certain—you’re crazy about cuisine.
 So much so that you need people to see what’s on the plate in front of you.
 Here’s the good news, foodie friends: you don’t need fancy cameras or mad skills to get great pics of your grub.
 We’ll run through some shooting quick tips, then take a look at how to edit your food photos with the PicMonkey mobile app.

-Now grab your phones and check out these tips.
+Now grab your phones (or iPads) and check out these tips.
 Then acquire something tasty and take a picture—it’ll definitely last longer.

 Food photography shooting tips